ViMitre/sre_iac_ansible/README.md

-# What is Ansible?
+- What is Ansible?<br>
 Ansible is a software tool that provides simple but powerful automation for cross-platform computer support.
 It is primarily intended for IT professionals, who use it for application deployment, updates on workstations and servers, cloud provisioning, configuration management, intra-service orchestration, and much more.

-# What is Infrastructure as Code (IaC)?
+- What is Infrastructure as Code (IaC)?<br>
 Infrastructure as Code (IaC) is a combination of standards, practices, tools, and processes to provision, configure, and manage computer infrastructure using code and other machine-readable files.
+- What is Ansible and what are the benefits of it?
+- Why should we use Ansible?
+- Diagram for on-prem, hybrid and public architectire
+- Default directory structure for Ansible
+- What is the inventory/hosts filie and the purpose of each?
+- What should be added to hosts file to establish secure connection between Ansible controller and agent nodes?
+- What are Ansible ad-hoc commands?
+- Structure of ad-hoc commands
 # Ansible controller and agent nodes set up guide
 ![](img/diagram1.png)

 - Clone this repo and run `vagrant up`
 - `(double check syntax/intendation)`

-## We will use 18.04 ubuntu for ansible controller and agent nodes set up
-### Please ensure to refer back to your vagrant documentation

-- **You may need to reinstall plugins or dependencies required depending on the OS you are using.**
+### Vagrantfile code:

 ```vagrant
 # -*- mode: ruby -*-